-A recent publication by Hood and collaborators of 2019, identifies the “square bone” (the bone that connects the jaw with the skull) in a fossil about 55 million years old found in Asia.
+A recent publication by Hood and collaborators 2019, identifies the “square bone” (the bone that connects the jaw with the skull) in a fossil about 55 million years old found in Asia.
 The shape of this bone has important implications.

 The “square bone” is found only in flamingos and grebes.

-The fossil found in Asia represents the oldest known record of a lineage of flamingos suggesting that the ancestors of modern flamingos and grebes may have appeared for the first time in Asia before spreading through the rest of the northern hemisphere and then moving to southern hemisphere much later.
+The fossil found in Asia represents the oldest known record of a lineage of flamingos suggesting that the ancestors of modern flamingos and grebes may have appeared for the first time in Asia before spreading through the rest of the northern hemisphere and then moving to the southern hemisphere much later.

 Are all species of Flamingos very similar?

-Shallow-keel flamingos belong to the genus Phoenicopterus.
+Broad-keel flamingos belong to the genus Phoenicopterus.
 They have the upper jaw as wide as the width of the lower jaw.

 All flamingos belong to the family Phoenicopteridae and occupy a highly specialized ecological niche.

-Modern flamingos probably originated in the New World with each subclade scattering across the Atlantic to the south.
+Modern flamingos probably originated in the New World, with each subclade scattering across the Atlantic to the south.
 The study also estimated that the time of divergence places flamingos among one of the youngest families of birds, against the classical notion that flamingos would be one of the oldest families based on biogeography and fossil record.

 Flamingos of the Americas